List of Riverdale characters: Hermione Lodge

 Hermione Apollonia Lodge (née Gomez) (portrayed by Marisol Nichols) is the ex-wife of Hiram Lodge and the mother of Veronica Lodge.

 Hermione grew up in Riverdale and she came from a poor, working class Latino family.
 During that time, she would date Fred Andrews.
 However, she found herself drawn and attracted to Hiram Lodge, the wealthy boy whom her mother didn't approve of her dating because she felt he was a scrub and not decent for her daughter despite his wealth.
 Hermione found herself in a love triangle with Fred and Hiram in high school, but in the end, she ultimately chose Hiram over Fred.
 Throughout her high school years, Hermione worked at local businesses such as the Bijou and Spiffany's.
 During her youth, some would have described Hermione as a mean girl, but flashbacks suggest that she was a rebelling Catholic girl who wore glasses and a Catholic school girl uniform.
 She even believes her current misfortune was karma finally catching up to her.
 After she broke up with Fred, she married Hiram Lodge and the two moved to New York City.
 Together they had a daughter, Veronica.
 After Hiram was arrested for fraud and embezzlement, Hermione and Veronica fled New York City and moved back to Riverdale.
 After the scandal, the only remaining property that was not seized because it was in Hermione's name was the luxurious apartment building, the Pembrooke, where she resides with her husband and daughter.
 In season 2, Hermione runs for Mayor of Riverdale.
 She ends up winning the election, beating out Fred Andrews by a smidge.
-As of season 2, she is the current Mayor of Riverdale.
+As of season 2, she is the current mayor of Riverdale.
 In season 3, Hermione appoints FP Jones as the Sheriff of Riverdale after hiring FP to shoot Hiram.

 Josie McCoy

 Josephine "Josie" McCoy (portrayed by Ashleigh Murray) is the daughter of Myles and Sierra McCoy.

 Josie is a student at Riverdale High School and was both the lead singer and guitarist of her band, Josie and the Pussycats.
 After she secretly made the decision to pursue a solo career, Valerie Brown and Melody Valentine disbanded the group.
 Her father, who was a man of music, gave her the name Josephine, after the late singer Josephine Baker.
 Because of this, she often struggles to gain his approval while also trying to impress him.
-Unlike her father, Josie's mother Sierra is far more encouraging of her talents, especially where her band and music are concerned.
+Unlike her father, Josie's mother Sierra is far more encouraging of her talents, especially her band and music.
 They both enforce "black excellence", especially when the choice of the band members are concerned.